david-r-king/david-r-king.github.io/essays/smartquestion.md

 Example of a Smart Question

-A great example of asking a question the "smart way" found on StackOverflow: [Why is processing a sorted array faster than processing an unsorted array?](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array)
+A great example of asking a question the "smart way", found on StackOverflow: [Why is processing a sorted array faster than processing an unsorted array?](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array)

 The asker observed that iterating through a sorted array in C++ was unexpectedly faster than iterating through an unsorted one.
 To illustrate the issue, they included a complete code sample that generated an array, sorted it, and then measured runtime performance over many iterations.
 They reported the timing results: the unsorted array took about 11.5 seconds, while the sorted array took only 1.9 seconds.
 To rule out language-specific issues, the asker even repeated the experiment in Java and shared those results.